jawad1505/aws-solution-architect/Databases/Readme.md

      * Primary and secondary
      * failover is automatic

   2. Read Replicas - for performance
       * Write on one DB1 is copied on DB2
       * For Read you can point your db
+      * upto 5 read replicas of one DB
+      * you can have read replicas in a second region

 ### * Types of RDS Databases
   1. MYSQL